iamShatha/Disease-Symptom-Analysis/README.md

 # Disease-Symptom-Analysis

-The data file defines the relationship between different symptoms and possible diseases

-The dataset includes several files.
-We had use the Disease-symptom.csv file.

-#Description of the Dataset

-The dataset includes several files.
-We will use the Disease-symptom.csv file.
-The file is general disease-related data and contains 4920 lines but we will use a sample of it containing 1000 lines randomly.
-The data file defines the relationship between different symptoms and possible diseases.
-This association is useful in helping healthcare professionals and researchers diagnose diseases based on the symptoms presented.
+Project Description

+This project focuses on analyzing the relationship between various symptoms and possible diseases using the Disease-symptom.csv file.
+The original dataset contains 4,920 records, but we used a random sample of 1,000 records for this analysis.

+Understanding these relationships is valuable for assisting healthcare professionals and researchers in diagnosing diseases based on presented symptoms.

+⸻

+Data Preprocessing

+The preprocessing steps included:
+	•	Loading the data into a Pandas DataFrame
+	•	Handling missing values
+	•	Removing duplicates
-• Analysis
+	•	Normalizing numerical data
-we well use mean , median and mode from statistics library
-and use DataFrame from pandas to compute the correlation matrix of the dataset use Series.value_counts() for word frequency analysis.
-Use groupby() from pandas to group data and apply aggregate functions
+	•	Tokenizing symptom text fields

-• Preprocessing
+	•	Validating symptom-disease relationships

-In the disease symptom prediction project, I will load the file into a Pandas DataFrame.
-And handle missing values, remove duplicates, and normalize numerical data.
-Additionally, I will tokenize symptom text and validate the dataset to ensure accurate relationships between symptoms and diseases.
-This will result in a clean dataset ready for analysis and visualization.
+These steps ensured a clean, accurate, and reliable dataset ready for analysis and visualization.

+⸻

+Analysis

+For statistical analysis, we used the statistics library to compute:
+	•	Mean
+	•	Median
+	•	Mode

+We also used Pandas to:
+	•	Calculate the correlation matrix
+	•	Perform word frequency analysis using Series.value_counts()
+	•	Group and aggregate data using groupby()

+⸻

+Visualizations

+To explore and present the data visually, we used:
+	•	Matplotlib
-• Visualizations
+	•	Seaborn

-We will be using the Matplotlib and Seaborn libraries to show the relationship between some symptoms and diseases.
+We applied various types of visualizations to show the relationships between symptoms and diseases.
+The selection of each chart type was based on data suitability, allowing for the most effective and meaningful representation of insights.
-Also, we will be including different types of data presentations.
-The choice of data visualization will depend on the suitability and availability of the data,  which allows us to select the most appropriate representation